moerphous/moerphous-server/README.md

 ![create wallet](./static/create-wallet.png)

-- Copy the access token from the response, and use it to authenrize openapi with the backend.
+- Copy the access token from the response, and use it to authorize openapi with the backend.

 ![create wallet](./static/create-wallet-response.png)